vl4ds/Documentation/ref-docs/smartapp-ref.rst

 findChildAppByName()
 ~~~~~~~~~~~~~~~~~~~~

-Gets the specified child SmartApps, if it is found.
+Returns the first :ref:`installed_smart_app_wrapper` found as a child of this SmartApp that has the specified name.

 **Signature:**
-    ``App findChildAppByName(String appName)``
+    ``InstalledSmartApp findChildAppByName(String appName)``

 **Parameters:**
     `String`_ ``appName`` - the name of the SmartApp to find.

 **Returns:**
-    The instance of the child SmartApp.
+    A :ref:`installed_smart_app_wrapper` if a child app is found that matches the specified name; ``null`` if no child app that matches the name is found.
+    If there are multiple child apps that match the specified name, only the first one found will be returned.

 **Example:**